 We’ve been to several science museums and attractions all over the world.
-Maybe I’m biased, but in my opinion London’s Science Museum is the best.
-Some, like Canberra’s Questacon, Malaysia’s Petrosains or Cardiff’s Techniquest have more of a focus on hands-on areas for children but London Science Museum is, for us, a winner.
-Want to know why?
+In my opinion, London’s Science Museum is the best.
+Some, like Canberra’s Questacon, Malaysia’s Petrosains or Cardiff’s Techniquest have more of a focus on hands-on areas for children but the London Science Museum is, for us, a winner.
+Why is it so good?
 It’s a free museum.
 These days they request a donation but the Science Museum remains free and taking your kids along is a fantastic thing to do.
 They have areas for younger and older kids to get hands on, along with regular displays to fascinate people of any age.

 London Science Museum With Kids